On the Expressiveness of B\"uchi Arithmetic: Preliminaries

 Finally, $\mathbf{BA}_p := \bigcup_{i\ge 1} \Sigma_i$-$\mathbf{BA}_p$ denotes the sets of numbers definable in B\"uchi arithmetic of base $p$.

 For separating existential B\"uchi arithmetic from full B\"uchi arithmetic, we employ some tools from enumerative combinatorics.
-As defined in~~\cite{Woods14}, a formula of \emph{parametric Presburger arithmetic} with parameter $t$ is a formula of Presburger arithmetic $\Phi_t$ in which atomic formulas are of the form $\vec a \cdot \vec x = c(t)$, where $c(t)$ is a polynomial.
+As defined in~~\cite{Woods14}, a formula of \emph{parametric Presburger arithmetic} with parameter $t$ is a formula of Presburger arithmetic $\Phi_t$ in which atomic formulas are of the form $\vec a \cdot \vec x = c(t)$, where $c(t)$ is a univariate polynomial with indeterminate $t$ and coefficients in $\Z$.
 For $n\in \N$, we denote by $\Phi_n$ the formula of Presburger arithmetic obtained from replacing $c(t)$ in every atomic formula of $\Phi_t$ by the value of $c(n)$.
-We associate to a formula $\Phi_t(\vec x)$ the counting function $\#\Phi_t(\vec x) \colon \N \to \N$ such that
+We associate to a formula $\Phi_t(\vec x)$ the counting function $\#\Phi_t(\vec x) \colon \N \to \N \cup \{ \infty \}$ such that

-Throughout this paper, we constraint ourselves to formulas $\Phi_t(\vec x)$ of parametric Presburger arithmetic in which $c(t)$ is the identity function and $\#\Phi_t(\vec x)(n)$ is finite for all $n \in \N$. \begin{definition} A function $f\colon \N \to \N$ is an \emph{eventual quasi-polynomial} if there exist a threshold $t\in \N$ and polynomials $p_0,\ldots,p_{m-1}\in \Q[t]$ such that for all $n>t$, $f(n) = p_i(n)$ whenever $n \equiv i \bmod m$. \end{definition} Given an eventual quasi-polynomial $f$ with threshold $t$ and $n>t$, we denote by $f_n$ the polynomial $p_i$ such that $n \equiv i \bmod m$.
+Throughout this paper, we constraint ourselves to formulas $\Phi_t(\vec x)$ of parametric Presburger arithmetic in which $c(t)$ is the identity function and $\#\Phi_t(\vec x)(n)$ is finite for all $n \in \N$. \begin{definition} A function $f\colon \N \to \Q$ is an \emph{eventual quasi-polynomial} if there exist a threshold $t\in \N$ and polynomials $p_0,\ldots,p_{m-1}\in \Q[x]$ such that for all $n>t$, $f(n) = p_i(n)$ whenever $n \equiv i \bmod m$. \end{definition} Given an eventual quasi-polynomial $f$ with threshold $t$ and $n>t$, we denote by $f_n$ the polynomial $p_i$ such that $n \equiv i \bmod m$.
 We say that the polynomials $p_0,\ldots,p_{m-1}$ \emph{constitute} the eventual quasi-polynomial $f$.
-A result by Woods~\cite[Thm.\ 3.5(b)]{Woods14} shows that the counting functions associated to parametric Presburger formulas are eventual quasi-polynomial. \begin{proposition}[Woods] Let $\Phi_t(\vec x)$ be a formula of parametric Presburger arithmetic.
+A result by Woods~\cite[Thm.\ 3.5(b)]{Woods14} shows that the counting functions associated to parametric Presburger formulas as defined above are eventual quasi-polynomial. \begin{proposition}[Woods] Let $\Phi_t(\vec x)$ be a formula of parametric Presburger arithmetic.
 Then $\#\Phi_t(\vec x)$ is an eventual quasi-polynomial. \end{proposition}

 \paragraph{Semi-linear sets.}

 A result by Ginsburg and Spanier establishes that the sets of numbers definable in Presburger arithmetic are semi-linear sets~\cite{GS64}.
 A \emph{linear set} in dimension $d$ is given by a base vector $\vec b \in \N^d$ and a finite set of period vectors $P=\{ \vec p_1,\ldots, \vec p_n \}\subseteq \N^d$ and defines the set